An improvement on the base-change theorem and the functor $f^!$: Introduction

 where $\ch^i(E)$ means the $i$th cohomology sheaf of the complex $E$.
 In Hartshorne's old terminology of~\cite{Hartshorne66} bounded functors would be called ``way out left'' and ``way out right''.

 Now $f^*$ is bounded and $g^\times$ is always bounded below, meaning the second implication is standard.
 We have to prove $f^*g^\times$ bounded above.
 Note that the image of $f$ must be contained in the open subset $U\subset Y$ on which $g$ is of finite Tor-dimension, and hence $f$ factors through the open immersion $U\hookrightarrow Y$.
-We may therefore confine ourselves to the case where $f$ is an open immersion.
-But then the map $\rho(f,g):{(gf)}^!\la f^!g^!\cong f^*g^\times$ is an isomorphism, meaning we are reduced to proving that $h^!$ is bounded above for $h:X\la Z$ a map of finite type and of finite Tor-dimension.
-The question is local in the Zariski topology of $X$, so, replacing by open subsets if necessary, we may assume the map $h:X\la Z$ is quasiprojective.
-In the proof of Lemma~\ref{L4.99} we will see that $f$ may be factored as $f=\pi vi$ where $i$ and $\pi$ are proper and of finite Tor-dimension, and $v$ is an open immersion.
-Because all three maps are of finite Tor-dimension we have that $f^!=i^!v^!\pi^!$, and $i^!=i^\times$ and $\pi^!=\pi^\times$ are bounded above by \cite[Corollary~4.3.1]{Lipman-Neeman07} while $v^!=v^*$ is obviously bounded.
+We may therefore confine ourselves to the case where $f$ is an open immersion, in particular $f$ is a morphism in $\seq$.
+But then the map $\rho(f,g):{(gf)}^!\la f^!g^!\cong f^*g^\times$ is an isomorphism (for example by \ref{S0.5.3.7}(2)), and we are reduced to proving that $h^!$ is bounded above for $h:X\la Z$ a 1-morphism in $\seq$ of finite type and of finite Tor-dimension.
+Choose an affine scheme $Y$\and a faithfully flat map $v:Y\la Z$ and form the pullback

-Thus our techniques allow us to extend to the unbounded derived category the boundedness results of Lipman~\cite[Theorem~4.9.4]{Lipman09}.
-Lipman works with morphisms of finite type and in the category $\Dqcpl$, and in this paper we learn that the functor $f^!$ is bounded for $f$ essentially of finite type and when we view $f^!$ as acting on the unbounded derived category.
-The observation that Lipman's results generalize to maps $f$ essentially of finite type (but for $f^!$ acting on $\Dqcpl$) may be found in Nayak \cite[Theorem~5.9]{Nayak09}.
+The map $h$ is of finite Tor-dimension, hence so is its flat base-change $i:W\la Y$.
+By \ref{ST0.5.7}(1) the map $\theta:u^*h^!\la i^!v^*$ is an isomorphism.
+As $u$ is faithfully flat it suffices to prove that $u^*h^!\cong i^!v^*$ is bounded above, and since $v$ is faithfully flat $v^*$ is bounded, and it suffices to prove that $i^!$ is bounded above.
+We are reduced to the case where $Z$ is an affine scheme.